Policy Statement for Data Protection (GDPR)

 All the information you give us, including your personal data and any financial information disclosed in mediation, will be held securely, and will only be accessible by authorised Essex Mediation personnel, support services or Industry professional organisations.
 The exception for this is if a significant concern is raised that someone, especially a child, is at risk of harm, in which case, we have a duty to contact the appropriate authorities, with or without your permission.
 If a disclosure is made that you have benefitted or are likely to benefit from the proceeds of crime, we may be required to pass this information to government authorities.

 What we need and why

-Essex Mediation Ltd will be what’s known as the ‘Controller’ of the personal data you provide to us and occasionally a processor of information too.
+The mediators who work through the Essex Mediation and Essex Mediation Online web sites will be what’s known as the ‘Controller’ of the personal data you provide to us and occasionally a processor of information too.
 We will keep basic personal data about you such as name, address, email etc. in order to contact you.
 We will also ask you to tell us any other relevant details about yourself or your relationship that will assist us in helping you use mediation as a way of resolving outstanding issues; or in the mediator providing you with information to make choices about your future.

 This might include information which the GDPR asks for explicit consent to process, called Sensitive Personal Data.

 As with all information you provide to us we will only use it in so far as is necessary in providing our services to you and it will remain confidential.